 Hello Ho Chi Minh City

-Note: Currently the 48-passenger Mekong Pandaw is doing the 7-night route described in this feature, and it offers a very similar experience to the Orient Pandaw.
+Note: Sometimes other boats in the fleet, like the 48-passenger Mekong Pandaw, do the 7-night route described in this feature, and they all offer a very similar experience to the Orient Pandaw.

 Fares include all shore excursions, meals, non-alcoholic drinks, and entrance fees to museums and other sites.